 Making a PDF in Word or Publisher

-Wheter you're using Word or Publisher to create your design, this handy guide will show you how to save your work in PDF so you can send it to us in high quality and easy to read format.
-Just click this link to read it.
+Whether you're using Word or Publisher to create your design, this handy guide will show you how to save your work in PDF so you can send it to us in high quality and easy to read format.
+Just click this link

 The following outlines the specific file requirements by application.
 If you have any questions, please contact our graphics department.

 PDF or Portable Document Format (Our Preferred File Format)

 • Files should vector CMYK files for best output.

 • Fonts should be converted to curves or outlined.

 • Transparencies should not be used.

 JPG or Jpeg